telerik/blazor-docs/knowledge-base/fileselect-disable-onselect.md

 This KB article answers the following questions:

-* How to change the FileSelect's button caption, when the user select or upload multiple files?
+* How to change the FileSelect's button caption, when the user selects or uploads multiple files?
 * How to disable the FileSelect during upload of multiple files?
-* How to notify the user about the status of the process during file selection and prevent disruption?
+* How to notify the user about the status of the process during the upload?
+* How to prevent the user from disrupting the upload process?

 ## Solution

-To achieve this configuration, you have to change the `Enabled` parameter to `false`, change button's caption and re-render the `FileSelect` during the `OnSelect` event.
-The specificity of this approach is that file selection is a synchronous operation that waits for the files to be uploaded, and this prevents the re-rendering during the process.
-The solution is to include another asynchronous operation in the handler of the `OnSelect` event during which to change the button's caption, disable the `FileSelect` and re-render it.
+To achieve this configuration, you have to change the `Enabled` parameter of the `FileSelect` component to `false`, change its button caption, and re-render the component during the `OnSelect` event.
+However, file selection is a synchronous operation that waits for the files to be uploaded, and this prevents the re-rendering during the process.
+To work around this limitation, you need to include another asynchronous operation in the handler of the `OnSelect` event.
+This async operation will change the button caption, disable the `FileSelect`, and re-render it.
 The described approach is shown in the example below.

->caption OnSelect disable the FileSelect and changes the button's caption.
+>caption OnSelect disables the FileSelect and changes the button caption.

 ```CSHTML
 <div class="row">